Radionuclide angiography: Purpose

 Radionuclide ventriculography gives a much more precise measurement of left ventricular ejection fraction (LVEF) than a transthoracic echocardiogram (TTE).
-Transthoracic echocardiogram is highly operator dependant, therefore radionuclide ventriculography is a more reproducible measurement of LVEF.
+Transthoracic echocardiogram is highly operator dependent, therefore radionuclide ventriculography is a more reproducible measurement of LVEF.
 Its primary use today is in monitoring cardiac function in patients receiving certain chemotherapeutic agents (anthracyclines: doxorubicin or daunorubicin) which are cardiotoxic.
 The chemotherapy dose is often determined by the patient's cardiac function.
 In this setting, a much more accurate measurement of ejection fraction, than a transthoracic echocardiogram can provide, is necessary.